tauloznyangie-dotcom/homelab-vlan-segmentation/README.md

 Correct firewall rule configuration

 ### Conclusion
-This project demonstrates practical skills in networking, firewall configuration, and troubleshooting, relevant for IT Support, Network Engineering, and Cybersecurity roles.
+This project demonstrates practical skills in network segmentation, firewall configuration, and troubleshooting—key competencies for IT Support, Network Engineering, and Cybersecurity roles.